Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation

 \section{Related Work}

-\textbf{3DGS Compression}: One branch of approaches that aim to reduce the storage size of 3DGS scenes focuses on quantizing raw parameters stored for each Gaussian primitive \cite{niedermayr2023compressed,lee2023compact,fan2023lightgaussian,navaneet2023compact3d,liu2024compgs}.
-These enable efficient storage and transmission but since the optimization is done after 3DGS scene optimization, it does not lower GPU memory requirements during training and some require cumbersome decoding in GPU memory from a compressed representation which can be computationally expensive to render \cite{kim2024color}.
-Some methods like \cite{girish2023eagles} also include an efficient encoding and decoding mechanism for parameters during the optimization process, leading to both storage and compute time gains.
-However, in the case of \cite{girish2023eagles} they use a separate neural network to decode the color values and face complications due to quantized vectors not being differentiable.
-A subset of these methods \cite{niedermayr2023compressed, fang2024mini, wang2024end, papantonakis2024reducing} also compute the rendering importance of each Gaussian primitive based on its contribution to individual pixels, its relative size or the Gaussian neighborhood it is located in.
+\textbf{3DGS Compression}: One approach to reduce the storage size of 3DGS scenes focuses on quantizing raw parameters stored for each Gaussian primitive \cite{niedermayr2023compressed,lee2023compact,fan2023lightgaussian,navaneet2023compact3d,liu2024compgs}.
+These enable efficient storage and transmission but since the optimization is done after 3DGS scene optimization, it does not lower GPU memory requirements during training and some of these methods require cumbersome decoding in GPU memory from a compressed representation which can be computationally expensive to render \cite{kim2024color}.
+Some methods like \cite{girish2024eagles} also include an efficient encoding and decoding mechanism for parameters during the optimization process, leading to both storage and compute time gains.
+However, in the case of \cite{girish2024eagles} they introduce additional learnable parameters and use a separate neural network to decode the color values and face complications due to quantized vectors not being differentiable. \cite{girish2024eagles} also use progressive resolution training which is different from our frequency based image filtering as outlined in section \ref{sec:results}.
+A subset of these methods \cite{niedermayr2023compressed, girish2024eagles, fang2024mini, wang2024end, papantonakis2024reducing} also compute the rendering importance of each Gaussian primitive based on its contribution to individual pixels, its relative size or the Gaussian neighborhood it is located in.